rudijs/meanr-full-stack/docs/database.md

 ### Indexing Strategy

+**TODO** Some further investigation into the production indexing strategy.

 Database indexes are kept outside of the mongoose models.

 As recommended by the [MongooseJS Guide](http://mongoosejs.com/docs/guide.html) auto indexing is off.